Targets for Our Sustainable Sourcing Initiatives

 Shifting to Certified Palm Oil

-Additionally, as a member of Consumer Goods Forum's (CGF) Japan Sustainability Local Group (JSLG) we are collecting and sharing data concerning certification systems, as well as issues at palm oil production sites.
-In 2019, we observed plantations in Malaysia—a major producer of palm oil.
+As a member of Consumer Goods Forum's (CGF) Japan Sustainability Local Group (JSLG) we are collecting and sharing information concerning certification systems, as well as issues at palm oil production sites.
+In 2019, we observed plantations in Malaysia-a major producer of palm oil.

 Confirmation of Palm Oil Traceability